 This iconic new structure and public space will be located on a triangular traffic island at a key pedestrian node bounded by Canal Street, Baxter Street and Walker Street.
 Gateways to Chinatown challenges design teams to reimagine the use and layout of this space, create a multifaceted meeting place and information center, and manage the transformative project from design through construction and installation.

-The project organizers ask asks prospective design teams to consider the following questions:
+Prospective design teams were asked to consider the following questions:

 - How can the site serve as a “gateway” responding to tradition as well as adapting to ever-changing cultural and generational demographics and technology?